hrtovey/heather-website/post/3-css-tweaks-squarespace.md

 tags:
   - "code-snippets"
 coverImage: "3-css-tweaks-to-customize-your-squarespace-website-1.png"
+excerpt: "Learn how to create a fixed header, hide the header and footer, and style blockquotes on 7.0 Brine."
 ---

 Brine is a popular Squarespace template.
 There’s a lot of functionality there and a lot you can do with it.